Hi-Media/reST-test/doc/Chap3-RESTAPIResources-initializeHostedPaymentPage.rst

                                                                   7 = E-commerce with :term:`SSL`/TLS Encryption

                                                                   A default ECI value can be set in the preferences page.
 An ECI value sent along in the transaction will overwrite the default ECI value.
-Refer to the appendices — "Electronic Commerce Indicator” — on “GatewayAPI” documentation to get further information.
+Refer to the appendices :ref:`Appendix C` on “GatewayAPI” documentation to get further information.
   ------------------------------  -----------  -------  --------  -------------------------------------------------------------------------------
   authentication_indicator        N            1                  Indicates if the :term:`3-D Secure` authentication should be performed for this transaction.
 Can be used to overrule the merchant level configuration.
                                                                   0 = Bypass authentication